Children's Day: Central Africa

 In Congo, Congo DR, Cameroon, Equatorial Guinea, Gabon, Chad, Central African Republic, Children's Day is celebrated on 25 December to honor all the children there.

 Egypt

 In Egypt, Children's Day is celebrated every 20 November with festivals and games for children, but not in every city like Cairo, Alexandria, etc.

 Eritrea

 In Eritrea, Children's Day is celebrated on 8 December.

 Liberia

-In Liberia, Children's day was established as a holiday in 1991.
+In Liberia, Children's Day was established as a holiday in 1990.

 Mauritius

-In Mauritius, Children's Day was established in 1991, as the International Day of the African Child.
+In Mauritius, Children's Day was established in 1991 as the International Day of the African Child.

 Mozambique

 In Mozambique, the International Children's Day is also celebrated on 1 June.

 Nigeria

 Children's Day is celebrated on 27 May in Nigeria.
 It was established as a holiday in 1964.
 It is a public holiday for Primary and Secondary school children.
 Due to the large size of the country, only a few groups of children (schools or other organizations) are selected to march past in a parade.
 The children are usually given treats such as an outing or doing jobs that adults would normally do.
 In some situations, primary and secondary school children compete in military parades format for a prize which will be given at the end of the competition.

 Religious groups in Nigeria also celebrate children's day in grand style.
 Many private and public organizations usually put together children's party for privileged and less privileged children in a bid to give them a sense of belonging.
-It is also a day media organizations analyze the plight of children in the society and efforts government and nongovernment agencies make to better a lot of children.
+It is also a day media organizations analyze the plight of children in the society and efforts government and non-government agencies make to better a lot of children.